-Three unexcused "tardies" each quarter will result in a letter emailed home to parents from the principal.
+In Elementary School, three unexcused "tardies" each quarter will result in a letter emailed home to parents from the principal.
 This letter must be signed and returned to the school office and will be stored in the student's permanent file.
-In MS, a lunch detention will be given for all unexcused tardies.
-A tardy may be excused with a parent note for doctor appointments, for unforeseeable illness, or traffic accidents on the way to school.
+In Middle School, a lunch detention will be given on the students third tardy and subsequent discipline may follow.
+A tardy may be excused with a parent note for doctor appointments, unforeseeable illness, or traffic accidents on the way to school.